mguery/resume/index.md

 I'm interested in a Customer Support Engineer or Junior DevOps Engineer role.
 Based in South Atlanta, GA.
 Remote preferred, but also open to relocation.

-Looking for a company that values diversity and inclusion, volunteering and community involvement with room to grow within the company.
 To see how I can add value to your team, take a look at my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg).

 ## Get in touch
 - [Email Marjy](mailto:marjyguery+gh@gmail.com) (Marjy Guery sounds like 'Margie Gary')